Silverwing (TV series): Broadcast

-Silverwing was commissioned by and first aired on Teletoon in Canada in fall 2003.
+Silverwing was commissioned by and first aired on Teletoon in Canada in autumn 2003.

 In the United States, the series was shown on Toon Disney's Jetix block in autumn 2005, with Jetix later airing the show internationally.

 Home media

-The full series has been released on DVD in the United States and the United Kingdom.
+The full series has been released on DVD in the United States (Funimation) and the United Kingdom.

 Reception

 Silverwing has had mostly positive reception.

 Animation Magazine ran a six-part series about the show in 2003, viewing it as "a grand miniseries" that "really raises the bar in TV animation".
 Common Sense Media described Silverwing as a "great kids' series" and gave it 4 out of 5 stars, adding however that its "complex, political story themes" may present difficulties for younger children.

 An encyclopedic review considered the series to be relatively accurate to the text, despite minor changes.
 "The program conducted its affairs well without stumbling and therefore stands as a high point in the often creatively checkered world of Canadian television animation."

-In contrast, one reviewer found the show to have poor animation and significant differences from the source material, particularly in terms of darker elements, while only praising the voice acting as "fantastic".